Jia2005/Py-game/README.md

 # Py-game
-Pygame for fun with different levels and increasing difficulty in each level.
+A game made in python for fun with different levels and increasing difficulty in each level.